andrewcampbell15/recursivegraphics/README.md

 Instructions for compiling and running code:

-1. Download the source files (SierpinskiTriangle.cpp, VonKoch'sSnowflake.cpp, and hil.cpp)
+1. Download the source files (SierpinskiTriangle.cpp, VonKoch'sSnowflake.cpp, and hilbertsCurve.cpp)

 2. Compile the code, for example for VonKoch'sSnowflake.cpp (in terminal) 'g++ VonKoch'sSnowflake.cpp -o snow'